cheekylizzy123/Katsu-Hybrid-AIGC-Detector/README.md

 # Katsu-Hybrid-AIGC-Detector
-Katsu is a lightweight, self-supervised-backbone hybrid model for detecting AI-generated images, built specifically to stay accurate after the image has been through real-world redistribution (recompression, resizing, cropping, noise).
-It combines a **frozen DINOv2-S/14 backbone** with two complementary, lightweight artifact-detection branches: an **NPR (upsampling-residual) branch** and a **texture-statistics (LBP/GLCM) branch**, fused through an **importance-weighted gating head**.
-Only **33,842 trainable parameters** sit on top of the frozen backbone.
-This model is built for Tik Tok's annual hackathon **TechJam 2026**.

 Katsu is a lightweight hybrid model for detecting **AI-generated images (AIGC)** using visual evidence contained directly in the image pixels.

 The model is designed specifically for **real-world redistribution**, where images may be recompressed, resized, cropped, or affected by noise.
 Rather than relying on metadata, watermarks, or provenance signals, Katsu combines semantic visual representations with complementary image-artifact and texture features.